elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type LowerBoundedDomain = DomainBase & LowerBound;

-// Warning: (ae-missing-release-tag) "MarkBuffer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type MarkBuffer = number | ((radius: number) => number);